mui/material-ui/docs/src/pages/careers/accessibility-engineer.md

 ## Why we're hiring

+Accessibility is a strategic opportunty for MUI, across our products:

+1. We are building MUI Base for the developers that are looking for a relatively lower-level API while keeping a strong baseline to build on top of that saves them time.
+For them, it's about having a better customizability experience (style & behavior).
+The most exigent users of MUI Base, the ones that are dictating the viral growth of if in the community, have strong a11y requirements, so we have to meet them for MUI Base to be successful.
+2. Accessibility is mandated by law.
+For example in the US, the Americans with Disabilities Act (ADA) is a US law enacted in 1990 to ensure people with disabilities are not discriminated against, in the EU, the European Accessibility Act (AEE) will soon be enacted.
+Our paid customers are increasingly asking about compliance with WCAG.

-Both our open-source community and our premium products are growing fast (x2-3 YoY).
+Both our open-source community and our premium products are growing fast (x2 YoY).
 We need talented people to keep that going!

-We also need help to continue to improve the health of the open-source products: make the core components easier to use, engage more with the community, polish all the details, make the components more accessible, guiding developers to answers, and just generally be a positive presence in the open-source community.

 ### Why this is interesting

-Our solution empowers React developers to build awesome applications faster – we see over a million developers on MUI's docs every month.
+Our solution empowers React developers to build awesome applications faster – we see millions of developers on MUI's docs every year, one million a month.
-Hundreds of thousands of developers use MUI every month.

-This means that the impact of your work in improving the accessibility of our products would literally help millions of people who use the products built with our libraries.
+So, by improving the accessibility of our components, you will help millions of end-users who use [the products built with our UI library](https://trends.builtwith.com/framework/Material-UI).
+You will also be responsible to train the developers using MUI's products to a11y.
+For example, there might be an opportunity to create an eslint plugin aware of Material UI APIs to catch a11y issues before they go to production.

 ## About the role